 Don’t get me wrong, I hate the idea of humans messing with the genes of any other living thing, and I think it’s totally wrong from a “gut feeling” perspective…But I don’t have an active “No-GMO” policy in our household, and that drives some people up the wall.

 We actively avoid some GM food.
 For example, I do prioritize organic corn tortilla chips and corn for cornmeal.
 That’s an easy step for our family since we don’t have any soy, canola, or much beet sugar in the house.
 There aren’t a lot of other GMOs to worry about until we go out to eat or have someone else’s junk food.

 And at that point, GMOs are the least of my worries.

 I try to be informed about what I am and am not informed about.
 A lot of people at Farmer’s Markets are asking the question, “Are these GMO?”

-I hate to judge, and I’m honestly so happy that genetic modification is finally becoming a known term in our culture (and has some bad press to boot), but sometimes I think that they are just using a buzz word that they barely understand.
+I hate to judge, and I’m honestly so happy that genetic modification is finally becoming a known term in our culture (and has some bad press to boot).
+Still, sometimes I think they are just using a buzzword they barely understand.